The Road to the Rim: Entering Tanzania’s Ngorongoro Conservation Area

 We sat on opposite sides of the rig but within reach of the safety bar that ran behind the driver’s seat.
 Mr Nixon gripped the steering wheel with his right hand and ran through the gears with his left.
 Despite the fact that she was engineered for slow grinds, TIK growled some.

-We assumed the order had to do with thieves.
-We didn’t realize (until later) that the serious criminals here drop out of the trees.
-Safari rigs are treasure boxes; baboons know what a picnic box looks like.
+We assumed the warning was about thieves.
+We didn’t realize until later that the most serious criminals at Lodoare Gate drop from the trees.
+To a baboon, a safari rig is just a treasure box, and they know exactly what a picnic basket looks like.

-Lodoare Gate is the major portal to the Ngorongoro Conservation Area (NCA), a UNESCO World Heritage Site in the highlands of northern Tanzania.
-This protected area encompasses the Ngorongoro Crater and the Oldupai (Olduvai) Gorge.
-The former is famous for its concentration of wildlife, the latter for its archaeological remains.
+Lodoare Gate is the primary portal to the Ngorongoro Conservation Area (NCA), a UNESCO World Heritage Site in the highlands of northern Tanzania.
+This protected area is legendary for two reasons:

-Mr Nixon emerged from the office with the permissions in hand.
-We climbed back into TIK and rolled through Lodoare Gate.
-The rim of Ngorongoro Crater loomed ahead in the mist.
-Getting there would require another two thousand feet of galumphing.
+With permits finally in hand, we climbed back into TIK and rolled through the gate.
+The rim of the Ngorongoro Crater loomed ahead in the mist, another two thousand feet of climbing between us and the view of a lifetime.

 *See statistics from 2018 here.